| | | | | | | |

 • Heat 1 tablespoon of butter in a large skillet over medium heat.

-• Add the sweet yellow onion to the pan along with the leaves from one sprig of fresh thyme and cook, stirring often and adding bits of water when needed, for 30 minutes, or until caramelized.
+• Add the yellow onion to the skillet along with the leaves from one sprig of fresh thyme, and cook, stirring often and adding a little water if they start to run dry, for 30 minutes, or until caramelized.
+Add the minced garlic and cook, stirring constantly, for 1 minute.
+Season with sea salt and freshly cracked pepper, to taste.
+Remove from the heat.

 • Add the minced garlic and cook, stirring constantly, for 1 minute.